 - There are three basic settings: NAVA level, PEEP, and O2 conc.
 The initial NAVA level has been set.
-Use adequate values for PEEP and O2 conc. - 5.
-The Trigg.
+Use adequate values for PEEP and O2 conc. - The Trigg.
 Edi can be set between 0.1 and 2.0 μV.
 Default is 0.5 μV and rarely needs to be changed.
 The Edi trigger level may be varied to avoid noise in the Edi signal.
-The trigger is shown with a symbol and a color mark on the waveform. - 6.
-Select value for Pneumatic trigger. - Backup ventilation: select the Pressure, Resp.
+The trigger is shown with a symbol and a color mark on the waveform. - Pressure support: select values for Pneumatic trigger, Insp. cycle off, and Pressure Support level. - Backup ventilation: select the Pressure, Resp.
 Rate and I:E / Ti backup levels to achieve adequate ventilation in case of apnea.

-See Backup Ventilation on page 128.
+See Backup Ventilation on page 127.

-8. Select Accept to accept the settings and proceed with NAVA ventilation.
+Select Accept to accept the settings and proceed with NAVA ventilation.